Chain multiple calls

 pip install openai google-search-results.

-Log datapoints to Humanloop
+Send logs to Humanloop

 1. Install the Humanloop Python SDK with pip install --upgrade humanloop.